Business band: History

 The Private Land Mobile Radio Service (47CFR90, or Part 90 of the FCC Rules) was established in the US in 1927 to permit commercial and public safety uses of two-way radio by commercial entities and non-Federal government agencies.
 Similar allocations are available in other countries.
 The available frequencies in the US have traditionally been separated into two pools.
-One is for industrial and business users, including some special categories such as petroleum, manufacturing and forestry; the other is for public safety including medical, police, fire and others.
-The industrial and business frequencies, sometimes also known as "business band radio" and the eligibility requirements are listed in 47CFR90.35.
+One is for industrial and business users, including some special categories such as petroleum, manufacturing, and forestry; the other is for public safety including medical, police, fire, and others.
+The industrial and business frequencies, sometimes also known as "business band radio," and the eligibility requirements are listed in 47CFR90.35.
 Frequencies are licensed on a non-exclusive basis, although fixed stations and mobiles operating in a defined area are issued licenses only following frequency coordination to assure equitable sharing of bandwidth.
 Anyone conducting commercial business or a number of other activities is eligible for a license.

-Other general-purpose two-way radio services with simplified licensing requirements have also been established over the years in the US including GMRS and CB, the latter now being licensed by rule, so that users don't need individual licenses.
+Other general-purpose two-way radio services with simplified licensing requirements have also been established over the years in the US, including GMRS and CB, the latter now being licensed by rule so that users don't need individual licenses.
 FRS and MURS are similar pools of frequencies that do not require individual licenses in the US.

 Frequency charts

 Although the term "business band" refers to several discrete frequencies that are not grouped into a single band, examples of some of the frequencies are grouped by band and listed below.
-These charts also list other frequencies not specifically part of the "business band" but commonly used by businesses.
+These charts also list other frequencies that are not specifically part of the "business band" but are commonly used by businesses.
 An individual license is still required under GMRS rules.
 A few manufacturers added these DOT frequencies to Business radios in the 1990s to have more "channels" and aid in selling radios.
 Part 90 (Business) and Part 95 (GMRS) frequencies are not interchangeable and are not to be used under the same guidelines.
 Each has different criteria for licensing.
 Part 95 GMRS frequencies are not "Itinerant", nor business band frequencies.

 Low-band frequencies

+Note: the 27.555 MHz, 27.615 MHz, 27.635 MHz, 27.655 MHz, 27.765 MHz and 27.860 MHz frequencies have no active licenses for any of them.
+No expired, canceled or terminated licenses exist in the FCC database, indicating that legal users have abandoned the 27.555 MHz - 27.86 MHz frequencies for at least 30 years.

+27.430 MHz, 27.450 MHz, 27.470 MHz and 27.490 MHz all are actively used by current business radio license holders, however.

+The 25.6 MHz to 28 MHz spectrum is heavily used for unlicensed out of band CB radio communications within the U.S.

+Outside of the U.S., numerous additional CB radio allocations exist, including CB radio services that overlap with the 27.54 MHz to 28 MHz allocation, paging systems, land mobile services (outside the U.S.) and additional CB radio allocations exist in the 26 MHz portion as well.